kevinjones557/Project-5-Repository/tests.md

-Project 5 Test Cases\n
+Project 5 Test Cases
-All of these tests assume the server is running.\n Test 1: User sign up
+All of these tests assume the server is running.
+Test 1: User sign up
 Steps:
 User launches application.